UmassJin/Leetcode/Design/OS_concepts/Rate_Limiter.md

     * For the 1002nd request, should it come 1s after the 1st or the 101st (we don’t know when the 2nd request comes)?
        * 1s after the 101st (conservative), effectively limiting to 900~1000 QPS.
        * 1s after the 1st, effectively limiting to 1000~1100 QPS.

+##### 7. Cost-per-second
+* What if each request takes various “permits”, and you want to limit total permits issued per second?